 Teaching civics in your homeschool can be a harrowing task.
 So I wanted to create a post that shows you the easiest (and mostly FREE) way to have a homeschool civics curriculum that you will all enjoy.

-In Florida, Civics is taught in 7th grade.
+In Florida, Civics is taught in 7th grade (check out what we are doing for our 7th grade homeschool curriculum).
 But as we homeschool, I thought I would slowly try to introduce this incredibly important subject now.
 For reference, if he were in public school he would have just started 6th grade.

 **There may be affiliate links in this post.
 If you make a purchase (after clicking one of my affiliate links) I’ll earn some coffee money, which I promise to drink while supporting your journey.
 You do not pay a higher price.
 You can read my full disclosure at the bottom of the page.**